oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ‎Briefing‎ email from ‎Microsoft Viva‎	| Enabled | Enabled by default to improve productivity, individual users can unsubscribe if desired.
 Calendar              | Disabled        | External sharing is disabled to prevent potential data spills.
 Cortana               | Disabled        | To align with ACSC Windows 10 hardening guidance to disable Windows web results and Cortana, to limit the risk of accidental disclosure of sensitive information.
-‎Microsoft‎ communication to users	| Disabled | To prevent communication from Microsoft directly rather than via the Agency's IT team.
+‎Microsoft‎ communication to users	| Disabled | To prevent communication from Microsoft directly rather than via the organisation's IT team.
 Microsoft Graph Data Connect | Disabled | API connectivity with Azure Data Factory is not currently in scope of the blueprint.
 Microsoft Search in Bing | Disabled | Microsoft Search integrates with bing.com for Search.
 Office 365 data is indexed to provide bing.com search functionality and is therefore not desirable for this design.
 Microsoft Teams      | Enabled         | To enable both internal and external collaboration.